desktop/desktop/docs/technical/application-structure.md

  - reflect our current usage patterns
     - Git operations performed in the renderer
     - stores created and managed in the renderer

+What lives in each of these folders:

+ - `components` - contains the React components used in our application.
+I don't have strong opinions on how to organize these, but better organizing of these would simplify our imports elsewhere.
+I've also mentioned subdirectories that might represent new groups of related components, based on existing components
+ - `lib` - functions and logic specific to the renderer process
+ - `lib/git` - our current Git functionality, localized for use in the renderer
+ - `models` - interfaces and classes specific to the renderer process
+ - `stores` - our existing collection of stores from `lib/stores`
+ - `views` - these are the top-level components that we render based on the state of the repository - `repository.tsx`, `cloning-repository.tsx` and `missing-repository.tsx`

+The entry point `index.tsx` should be available at the root, but everything else should be moved to a more relevant location on disk.

 ### Highlighter worker - `app/src/highlighter`